aluisayala/omeganet/README.md

 Ω Scalar Cognition System — Copyright & IP Declaration

 Author: Luis Ayala
-Year: 2025

-Copyright © 2025 Luis Ayala.
-All rights reserved.
+© 2025 Luis Ayala.
+All Rights Reserved.

+Permission is granted to **view, copy, and test** this code strictly for personal learning and research purposes only.

+Any other use—including distribution, modification, commercial use, or derivative works—is strictly prohibited without explicit prior written permission from Luis Ayala.

+For permissions, contact:

 This code, including its equations (Ω = (state + bias) × α_total), symbolic recursion logic, autonomous agent system, fossil drift memory, and scalar cognition architecture,